 It is natural for a kid who is being bullied to be reluctant to speak about it, so make sure you assure them that you can just assist.
 Kids might not want to talk with their moms and dads or their instructors, so have them find a trusted adult they can confide in such as a coach or clergy individual.

 Motivate your kid to continue spending time with buddies and doing the activities they take pleasure in.
 Lots of kids that are being bullied will withdraw from their friends, school, and activities, so make sure to avoid this and support your kid in their activities.
 Sticking with buddies will make your kid less of a target, and continuing in activities will help to increase their self-confidence, both things that can prevent bullying.

 If your child is being bullied, make sure they do not end up being depressed or start bullying others.
-Lots of children will turn to badgering others or become depressed if they are being bullied themselves.
+Lots of children will turn to badger others or become depressed if they are being bullied themselves.
 Make sure your kid does not act out in this way, as it will only trigger more emotional damage and is not a healthy way to handle issues.
-Many times, bullying happens because a kid has no other method to deal with their problems.
+Bullying often happens because kids have no other method to deal with their problems.